coderbunker/Shanghai-Linux-Meetup/meetups/170407_virtual-raspberry-pi/info.md

 ### Build an IoT App testing infrasturcture with virtual Raspberry Pi's

-Coderbunker is glad to welcome back Prof. LU for another workshop in our loose Raspberry Pi/IoT series.
+Coderbunker is exited to welcome Prof. LU again for another workshop in our loose Raspberry Pi/IoT series.

 This session is for those serious about mastering Linux, interested in IoT, cloud computing, and the Raspberry PI.